Qiskit/qiskit-code-assistant-jupyterlab/GETTING_STARTED.md

 4. Keyboard shortcuts can be changed by searching for `completer` in the Keyboard Shortcuts settings and adding new shortcuts for the relevant commands.

-5. Telemetry can be disabled by unselecting the `enableTelemetry` setting.
+5. Telemetry can be disabled by unchecking the `enableTelemetry` setting.

 ## Troubleshooting